-- (a) The Contractor shall submit a post-decommissioning report to the Minister and shall include: - (i) A description of seabed conditions after decommissioning; - (ii) Any impediments to returning the seabed to pre-production condition or damage caused to the seabed; - (iii) Equipment or items lost at sea; - (iv) Disclosure of any items not removed during decommissioning; - (v) Mapping and aids to navigation markers for items not removed; - (vi) The final destination of the decommissioned facility, including handling and disposal information. - (b) The Operator shall provide independent certification of seabed conditions after the completion of decommissioning, and the report shall be submitted with the post-decommissioning report.
+- (a) The Contractor shall be subject to a post-decommissioning process in keeping with section 65 of the Act, including the submission of a postdecommissioning report to the Minister which shall at minimum include: - (i) A description of seabed conditions after decommissioning; - (ii) Any impediments to returning the seabed to pre-production condition or damage caused to the seabed; - (iii) Equipment or items lost at sea; - (iv) Disclosure of any items not removed during decommissioning; - (v) Mapping and aids to navigation markers for items not removed; - (vi) The final destination of the decommissioned facility, including handling and disposal information.

+(b) The Operator shall provide independent certification of seabed conditions after the completion of decommissioning, and the report shall be submitted with the post-decommissioning report.